voidbydefault/rawERP_dumps_to_excel/README.md

 ## Usage

-1. Save the script (e.g., as `converter.py`).
-2. Run the script from your terminal:
+1. Click on play icon in PyCharm IDE to run the script or use terminal:

     ```bash
     python converter.py
     ```

-3. Follow the interactive prompts:
+2. Follow the interactive prompts:
     *   **Enter path to source folder:** Provide the directory containing the files you wish to convert.
     *   **Convert to format (xlsx/xlsb):** Specify the desired output format.